rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

-+ Barcoding works well for genotyping specific individuals at SNPs with common alleles: pooled samples work well for identifying rare variants and estimating allele frequencies.
++ In-read barcoding of individual samples, as is common in GBS or RAD-seq approaches, works well for genotyping specific individuals at SNPs with common alleles: sequencing pooled samples without individual IDs works well for identifying rare variants and estimating allele frequencies.

 \

-+ Many software packages are available for identifying structural variants in alignments of short-read (usually Illumina) sequence data to a reference genome (`Alkan et al, <2011 http://www.nature.com/nrg/journal/v12/n5/full/nrg2958.html>`_). `Layer et al (2014) <https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-6-r84>`_ describe Lumpy, a program that detects structural variation in whole-genome sequencing data by synthesizing information from different kinds of read alignment results - split reads (where a single read aligns to two different locations), discordant read pairs (where the paired-end reads from a single fragment align to locations inconsistent with that expected based on the fragment sizes in the sequencing library), or differences in read depth (due perhaps to variation in copy number of a particular sequence in the sample genome relative to the reference).
++ Many software packages are available for identifying structural variants in alignments of short-read (usually Illumina) sequence data to a reference genome (`Alkan et al, 2011 <https://www.nature.com/nrg/journal/v12/n5/full/nrg2958.html>`_). `Layer et al (2014) <https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-6-r84>`_ describe Lumpy, a program that detects structural variation in whole-genome sequencing data by synthesizing information from different kinds of read alignment results - split reads (where a single read aligns to two different locations), discordant read pairs (where the paired-end reads from a single fragment align to locations inconsistent with that expected based on the fragment sizes in the sequencing library), or differences in read depth (due perhaps to variation in copy number of a particular sequence in the sample genome relative to the reference).
+A more recent publication by `Becker et al (2018) <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1404-6>`_ describes a Python tool for structural variant detection that uses an ensemble of different structural variant detection programs - BreakDancer (`Chen et al, 2009 <https://www.nature.com/articles/nmeth.1363>`_, BreakSeq (`Lam et al, 2010 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2951730/>`_, cnMOPS (`Klambauer et al, 2012 <https://academic.oup.com/nar/article/40/9/e69/1136601>`_), CNVator (`Abyzov et al, 2011 <https://genome.cshlp.org/content/21/6/974.long>`_), Delly (`Rausch et al, 2012 <https://academic.oup.com/bioinformatics/article/28/18/i333/245403>`_), Hydra (`Quinlan et al, 2010 <https://genome.cshlp.org/content/20/5/623.long>`_), and Lumpy.
+An extension of this approach (`Zarate et al, BioRxiv 2018 <https://www.biorxiv.org/content/biorxiv/early/2018/09/23/424267.full.pdf>`_) uses parallelization to run some or all of the SV callers BreakDancer, BreakSeq, CNVnator, Delly, Lumpy, and Manta (`Chen et al, 2016 <https://www.ncbi.nlm.nih.gov/pubmed/26647377>`_), on a multi-core computer in roughly the same time required to run a single program.

 \

-+ Efficient analysis of data from population-level whole-genome sequencing projects in humans is essential, due to the size of the human genome and the computational intensity of sequence alignment and variant detection. `Johnston et al (2017) <http://www.pnas.org/content/114/10/E1923.full>`_ describe two new programs, PEMapper and PECaller, to improve the efficiency of these analyses.
-Another paper, `Smith et al (2017) <https://academic.oup.com/gigascience/article/6/10/1/4160384>`_, also describes a new program to identify sequence variants, although their program begins with BAM alignment files produced by a short-read aligner.
++ Efficient analysis of data from population-level whole-genome sequencing projects in humans is essential, due to the size of the human genome and the computational intensity of sequence alignment and variant detection. `Johnston et al (2017) <http://www.pnas.org/content/114/10/E1923.full>`_ describe two new programs, PEMapper and PECaller, to improve the efficiency of these analyses. `Smith et al (2017) <https://academic.oup.com/gigascience/article/6/10/1/4160384>`_, describe the Genome Rearrangement Omni Mapper (GROM) program to efficiently identify all classes of sequence variation including SNPs, structural variants, indels, and copy-number variants.

 \

 + `Firtina & Alkan (2016) <https://academic.oup.com/bioinformatics/article/32/15/2243/1743552>`_ report that changing the order of sequence reads in a FASTQ file, followed by alignment of the reads to the human reference genome and SNP calling with various software tools shows discordance in identified variants, ranging from less than 1% to around 25%.
+This observation suggests that any variant-calling routine should test for sensitivity to read order in the input FASTQ files, although for large datasets this repeatability analysis would be extremely time-consuming.

 \